 - A competitive marketplace – Because of the perks I listed above, many people are attracted to the dropshipping business model.
 Many online retailers—including some major players—are already in the space, so it’s a highly competitive landscape.

 - Marginal profit margins – Lots of competition means dropshipping merchants may find themselves in pricing wars, aiming to offer the lowest price to attract buyers.
 That can lead to some rather slim profit margins.
 So, while the overhead costs of starting a dropshipping business are low compared to traditional online retail, the profits may be lower, too.

 - Lack of supply chain control – Because product suppliers and manufacturers handle the logistics of maintaining inventory and sending orders, dropshipping merchants have little control over the fulfillment process.
 However, they still have responsibility for dealing with their customers when order fulfillment problems arise.
 So, when a product is on backorder, the wrong product gets sent, an order gets shipped late, or an order goes to the wrong location, the dropshipping business will feel the heat even though it’s not their fault.

+The average profit margin for dropshipping is between 15-20%.
 The profitability of your dropshipping business will depend on the products you sell, the wholesale costs offered by your suppliers and manufacturers, the prices customers will be willing to pay for your products, the volume of products you sell, and all of the other costs associated with starting and running your business.

 Some of the expenses that companies face when starting a dropshipping business face include the following:

-- Website development, web hosting, and maintenance
+- Website design, development, web hosting, and maintenance

 - eCommerce software platform